 Recently Signed Orders

 Once a Civil court order is entered, it can take up to one week to process.
 Please note that the Clerk of the Circuit Court will not automatically mail out copies of these orders.
 Parties are entitled to one free certified copy of a final decree/order; however, a self-addressed stamped envelope must be provided for us to mail the copy.
-All other copies of orders must be paid for regardless of whether you have submitted an envelope or not.
-(In accordance with VA Code §17.1-275.)
+All other copies of orders must be requested and paid for after the order is signed, as the Clerk's Office cannot hold on to checks (In accordance with VA Code §17.1-275.)

 All adoption cases are confidential.
 Pursuant to VA Code §63.2-1245, adoption records are only available to attorneys of record, social services offices and court officials.